Is your pooch constantly on patrol for pests? He might just be a ratter dog.

 - They have strong prey drives.
-Even if your ratter dog doesn’t get the chance to chase vermin on the regular, that doesn’t take his instinct away, as these dogs have very strong prey drives.
+Even if your ratter dog doesn’t get the chance to chase vermin on the regular, that doesn’t take his instinct away, as these dogs have very a tendency towards predatory aggression, as they have strong prey drives.
 These dogs are fairly high-energy and appreciate having a job or lots of engaging playtime to keep them entertained.

 - They’re often hard on toys.
 Not surprisingly, these pups can be super destructive chewers and have well-developed “kill bites.”
 Your ratter dog may be more likely to destroy toys and bring them to you as a proud offering.
 They might also enjoy flirt poles and similar toys that bring out their chase instincts.